Saint Pierre and Miquelon: Communications

 Saint-Pierre and Miquelon have four radio stations; all stations operate on the FM band, with the last stations converted from the AM band in 2004.
-Three of the stations are on Saint-Pierre, two of which are owned by Outre-Mer 1ère, along with one 1ère station on Miquelon.
-At night, these stations broadcast France-Inter.
+Three of the stations are on Saint-Pierre, two of which are owned by La Première, along with one La Première station on Miquelon.
+At night, these stations broadcast France Inter or France Info.
 The other station (Radio Atlantique) is an affiliate of Radio France Internationale.
-The nation is linked to North America and Europe by satellite communications for telephone and television service.
+The archipelago is linked to North America and Europe by satellite communications for telephone and television service.

+The archipelago is also home to the Saint Pierre et Miquelon Galileo Sensor Station (GSS), operated by the European Union and its space programme agency (EUSPA) for the European satellite positioning systems Galileo and EGNOS.
+It is the only Galileo installation in North America.
+On the other hand, another EGNOS station is located in Moncton, Canada; however, this is due to be replaced by the facilities in Saint Pierre et Miquelon.

-The department of Saint-Pierre and Miquelon is served by three television stations: Saint-Pierre-et-Miquelon 1ère (call letters FQN) on Channel 8, with a repeater on Channel 31, and France Ô on Channel 6.
-While Saint-Pierre and Miquelon use the French SECAM-K1 standard for television broadcasts, the local telecommunications provider (SPM Telecom) carries many North American television stations and cable channels, converted from North America's NTSC standard.
-In addition, Saint-Pierre-et-Miquelon 1ère is carried on Shaw Direct satellite and most digital cable services in Canada, converted to NTSC.
+The department of Saint-Pierre and Miquelon is served by three television stations: Saint Pierre and Miquelon La Première (call sign FQN) on Channel 1, with a repeater on Channel 31, and France Ô on Channel 6.
+Before the conversion to the DVB-T standard for digital television broadcasts on 29 November 2011, Saint-Pierre and Miquelon used the French analog SECAM-K1 standard.
+Further, the local telecommunications provider (SPM Telecom) carried many North American television stations and cable channels; the channels were converted from North America's analog NTSC standard.
+In addition, Saint-Pierre-et-Miquelon La Première was carried on Shaw Direct satellite and most digital cable services in Canada, converted to NTSC.

-SPM Telecom is also the department's main internet service provider, with its internet service being named Cheznoo (a play on Chez-Nous, French for "Our Place").
+SPM Telecom is also the department's main internet service provider.
+Its internet service being named Cheznoo; this is a play on "chez-nous," French for "our place."
 SPM Telecom also offers cellular phone and mobile phone service (for phones that adhere to the GSM standard).
 SPM Telecom uses the GSM 900 MHz band, which is different from the GSM 850 MHz and 1900 MHz bands used in the rest of North America.

-The islands are a well-known separate country-level entity among many radio amateurs, identifiable with ITU prefix "FP".
+The islands are a well-known separate country-level entity among many radio amateurs; it is identifiable with ITU prefix "FP".
 Those visiting, mainly from the US, activate Saint-Pierre and Miquelon every year on amateur frequencies.
 Amateurs collect (records of) contacts with these stations for Islands on the Air and DX Century Club awards; the Atlantic coast gives great takeoff for shortwaves.
-A few miles away is Signal Hill, St. John's which first communicated across the Atlantic, namely with Marconi's Poldhu Wireless Station in England.
+A few kilometres away is Signal Hill, St. John's which first communicated across the Atlantic, namely with Marconi's Poldhu Wireless Station in England.

 News

 SPM Telecom publishes local news online at the Cheznoo web portal.
 Other publications include the magazine "Mathurin".
+The Saint Pierre and Miquelon La Première television channel provides a news program every evening at 8pm, called "Le Journal".